 This sheet is about having herpes zoster (shingles) in a pregnancy or while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This information is based on research studies.
+It should not take the place of medical care and advice from your healthcare provider.

 What is herpes zoster (shingles)?

-After someone has recovered from chickenpox, the varicella-zoster virus can stay inactive in their body.
+After someone has recovered from chickenpox, the varicella-zoster virus can stay inactive in the body.
 If the inactive virus later becomes active again, it causes shingles.
-Shingles usually presents as a painful rash on one side of the face or body.
-People can also experience fever, headache, chills, upset stomach, and nerve pain.
+Shingles usually presents as a painful rash on 1 side of the face or body.
+People can also have fever, headache, chills, upset stomach, and nerve pain.
 Rarely, hearing or vision problems can develop if the shingles outbreak affects the nerves on the face.

-The shingles rash is contagious, and people who have not had chicken pox before or have not been vaccinated against chicken pox can get infected from direct contact with the blisters.
-If the person becomes infected, they will develop chickenpox, not shingles.
+The shingles rash is contagious and people who have not had chickenpox before or have not been vaccinated against chickenpox, can get infected after direct contact with the shingles blisters.
+If a person who has never had chickenpox becomes infected, they will develop chickenpox, not shingles.
 The risk of spreading the virus is low if the rash remains covered.
 A person is no longer contagious once the shingles rash has scabbed over, which usually takes about 7-10 days.

 Can shingles be treated?